 No. If you have EYTS your are not eligible for induction.
 Please visit: Early Years Teacher Status (EYTS) for full details.

-My school have not registered me as an NQT, can I backdate my Induction ?
+I am an NQT but my school/college have not registered me for induction, can I backdate my Induction ?

 No. Induction cannot be backdated.